NBISweden/workshop-reproducible-research/docs/git.md

     where you can write a longer commit message and body.

 * Run `git status` (yep, again!).
 It should tell you "*nothing to commit, working directory clean*".
 * Now, let's edit a file.
-Open up `environment.yml` in your favorite editor, and change the version of bowtie2 to a different value, e.g. `bowtie2=2.1`.
+Open up `environment.yml` in your favorite editor, and change the version of bowtie2 to a different value, e.g . `bowtie2=2.2.4`.
 * Run `git status`.
 It will tell you that there are modifications in one file (`environment.yml`) compared to the previous commit.
 This is nice!
 We don't have to keep track of what files we have edited, git will do that for us.
 * Run `git diff environment.yml`.
 This will show you the changes made to the file.
 A `-` means a deleted line, a `+` means an added line.
 There are also shown a few lines before and after the changes, to put them in context.
 * Let's edit another file!
 Open `config.yml`and change the line `genome_id: NCTC8325` to `genome_id: ST398`.
 Run `git status`.
 Run `git diff`.
 If we don't specify a file, it will show all changes made in any file, compared to the previous commit.
 Do you see your changes?